5 things you need for a typical Dutch Christmas

 The Dutch are famous for their window sills, which can often be seen from the streets, containing all kinds of knickknacks.
 Be sure to keep an eye out for little Christmas trees, lights and model Christmas villages on the sills around December!

-In the last few years, natural ice has been a rare occurrence in most parts of the Netherlands.
-However, this will not deter the average Dutchman!
+Nothing - not even the weather - will not deter the average Dutchman from donning his skates and taking to the ice!
 Most Dutch people have a pair of ice skates primed and ready in case the local canals freeze over at Christmas time.
 Young children are ushered onto the ice as well, with special double-bladed skates, and often with a chair to lean on for balance.